tldr-pages/tldr/pages/common/screen.md

 > Hold a session open on a remote server.
 Manage multiple windows with a single SSH connection.

-- Start a new screen session
+- Start a new screen session:

 `screen`

-- Start a new named screen session
+- Start a new named screen session:

 `screen -S {{name}}`

-- Show open screen sessions
+- Show open screen sessions:

 `screen -ls`

-- Reattach to an open screen
+- Reattach to an open screen:

 `screen -r {{screen id}}`

-- Detach from inside a screen
+- Detach from inside a screen:

 `ctrl+A D`

-- Kill a detached screen
+- Kill a detached screen:

 `screen -X -S {{screen id}} quit`